namazifard/RAG-Ollama-Embedding-Locally/README.md

 Streamlit application for PDF-based Retrieval-Augmented Generation (RAG) using Ollama + LangChain.

-This application allows users to upload a PDF, process it, and then ask questions about the content using a selected language model.

 ## Running the Streamlit application

 1. **Clone repo**: Run this in your terminal